The administration dates for the 2016-2017 academic year:

 ** Dates are subject to change.
 Any changes will be posted as needed.**

-To register for the exam, you may stop by the Hawley Center located on the 3rd floor of Dunn Library or by downloading and mailing the CBASE-Registration Form-2013-2014 to Todd Little, director of the Hawley Academic Resource Center.
+To register for the exam, you may stop by the Hawley Center located on the 3rd floor of Dunn Library or by downloading and mailing the CBASE-Registration-Form-16 to Jim Hayes.
+If you have any questions, please contact Jim Hayes (515-961-1281 or firstname.lastname@example.org ).

 Fees (effective August 1, 2006)